 The Cave Hills country park’s diversity of flora is stunning considering the fact that it is so close to the city and it’s a good idea to learn more about it in the Visitor Centre before you actually stroll through the Country Park.

 Most of the Castle Rooms have been converted into event spaces that hold wedding receptions as well as civil ceremonies.
 Nevertheless, you are free to look and imagine what they were like in the past.
-The Chichester Room for example, was the ballroom and it has a great view over Belfast Lough and the city.
+The Chichester Room, for example, was the ballroom and it has a great view over Belfast Lough and the city.
 You can use the striking snake-like staircase to descend into the gardens from this room.

 There is the Donegall room on the ground floor and it affords a great view of the fountain and garden.
 The Ben Madigan Room has impressive bay windows while the Fisherwick Room is the only room in the castle that overlooks both the city and the gardens.
 Don’t miss the Ashley Room that looks over the cat garden.

-Don’t miss a look at the quirky cat garden in the castle grounds.
+Don’t miss a look at the quirky cat garden on the castle grounds.
 According to legends, the Belfast Castle would remain safe and its occupants will be lucky as long as white cats stayed there.
 In medieval times many felines made it their home.
 Right now there are 9 cats represented through sculpture, mosaics and even designer shrubbery shapes.
 It’s so much fun discovering all 9 cats while exploring the garden.

 Cave Hill Country Park

 The impeccably maintained country park is ideal for walks, jogs or a bout of nature watching.
-There are dedicated paths for cyclists and bird watchers can be seen looking out for the rare avian species like long-eared owls and sparrow hawks that have made the park their home.
+There are dedicated paths for cyclists and bird watchers who can be seen looking out for the rare avian species like long-eared owls and sparrow hawks that have made the park their home.
 Look out for Belfast’s rarest plant ‘the town hall clock’ inside the park.
-The chance of seeing of 5 caves including Napoleon’s Nose (this supposedly inspired Gulliver’s Travels) makes the park special.
+The chance of seeing 5 caves including Napoleon’s Nose (this supposedly inspired Gulliver’s Travels) makes the park special.

 Evidence of early settlements was discovered on Cave Hill and that threw archaeologists into a frenzy.
 A stone cairn was discovered on the summit (dated 4500 BC) along with ring forts from early Christian times.
-Limestone used to be quarried from the south sloped of the hill and it’s said that the Devil’s Punchbowl (huge hollow below caves) is the result of limestone removal.
+Limestone used to be quarried from the south slope of the hill and it’s said that the Devil’s Punchbowl (huge hollow below caves) is the result of limestone removal.

 You can examine the natural beauty in more detail when you take the walking trail.
 The park is full of spring flowers or the purple heather that marks late summer.
 Autumn gifts it with red and gold foliage and there is plenty of shade from the ancient sycamore, elm and oak trees.